explainers-by-googlers/cross-origin-storage/README.md

 The use of explicit user permission ensures that COS cannot be exploited for tracking or persistent storage across origins without user awareness.
 Files in COS can't become involuntary [supercookies](https://blog.mozilla.org/en/internet-culture/mozilla-explains-cookies-and-supercookies/) without the user noticing.

 Prompts can [differentiate between file existence checks and access requests](#user-consent-and-permissions), reducing the risk of misuse or user misunderstanding.
-Recent origin access to a file is only visible to users via envisioned browser settings UI, not to other origins.
+Recent origin access to a file is only visible to users via envisioned user agent settings UI, not to other origins.

 COS [use cases](#use-cases) are limited on purpose to mitigate abuse.
 The API is designed for large files, discouraging use for smaller assets like JavaScript libraries.
 Its permission model inherently discourages overuse due to user interruption.